 The Ultimate Direct Response Facebook Advertising Guide

-Note: We left this post as it was written back on 2018 since it is interesting to see what tactics evolve and how other tactics remain fundamental.
+Note: We left this post as it was written back in 2018 since it is interesting to see what tactics evolve and how other tactics remain fundamental.
 You can get more recent content related to Apple’s iOS 14 privacy update here.

 Maybe soon we will have the ability to set up and execute our Facebook Ads with minimal steps and seamless execution of all Facebook Advertising initiatives.